Kalideres (Transjakarta)

 Kalideres is a Transjakarta bus rapid transit station located within the Kalideres Bus Terminal in Kalideres, West Jakarta, Indonesia.
 It is the western terminus of Corridor 3 towards Monumen Nasional.

 On 6 September 2022, the station went out of service for revitalisation works.
 It was reopened on 23 July 2023.

 Building and layout

 Before revitalisation works, there were two separate buildings: one for departure and another for arrival.
 However, the arrival platform did not receive adequate maintenance and suffered from structural ageing.
 The departure platform only had three bus bays.

 After a 10-month-long revitalisation project, the new station reopened on 6 September 2022.
-The new station has six bus bays for each of the departure and arrival platforms, and features new facilities such as disabled-friendly toilets and praying rooms.
+The new station has six bus bays for each of the departure and arrival platforms, and features new facilities such as disabled-friendly toilets and praying rooms (musala).

 However, after revitalisation works, it remains one of the few terminus stations which have separate paid areas for each departure and arrival platform, and as such, transferring requires tapping out and paying again.